julien-elia/Gestamp_Group1/README.md

 # Gestamp_Group1

 This project contains two notebooks:
-- "Open_Files.ipynb" has only been used for the initial data exploration purpuse only.
+- "Open_Files.ipynb" has only been used for the initial data exploration purpose only.
 - "Capstone_Final.ipynb" contains all the steps of our project.

 You can find below the executive summary.